siyul-park/uniflow/docs/user_extensions.md

 const KindText = "text"
 ```

+### Implement the Node

-Now implement the node that performs the actual work.
-Use the provided `OneToOneNode` template to receive an input packet, process it, and send an output packet:
+Create a node that performs the actual work.
+Use the `OneToOneNode` template to handle input packets, process them, and send output packets:

 ```go
 type TextNode struct {